jina-ai/examples/object-search/README.md

 </p>

 In this example, we use `fasterrcnn_resnet50_fpn` for object detection and then index these cropped object images with `MobileNetV2`.
 You can use this demo system to index an image dataset and query the most similar object in those images.
+The query should be a cropped object image.

 Features that come out of the box: